hathanhhung/WingtipTicketsSaaS-DbPerTenant/README.md

 >1.
 Right click the zip file and select **Properties**.
 >2.
 On the **General** tab, select **Unblock** and select **OK**.

-1. Install updated [AzurePowerShell module](https://ayoframeworktestry2hdl.blob.core.windows.net/wingtipbacpacs/AzurePowerShellWithAlias.msi).
-This module adds alias functions for Azure SQL database that will be used in the management scripts.
+1. Install [AzurePowerShell module 5.0 or above](https://github.com/Azure/azure-powershell/releases).
+This version of AzurePowerShell adds alias functions for Azure SQL database that will be used in the management scripts.
+*If your PowerShell session does not allow running scripts, make sure you've run the `Set-ExecutionPolicy RemoteSigned` command*

+2. Install the SqlServer PowerShell module.
+This installs cmdline functions like 'Invoke-SqlCmd' that are used by the PowerShell scripts to connect to tenant databases. `Install-Module sqlserver`

-2. Clone the repo to your local machine.
+3. Clone the repo to your local machine.
 Or Download and extract the repo to your local machine from a zip file.

-3. Run the *'Initialize-WingtipDeploymentWithAliases'* script.
+4. Run the *'Initialize-WingtipDeploymentWithAliases'* script.
 This script creates aliases for all tenants currently registered in the catalog and modifies the existing catalog to use these aliases.
 All other scripts in this repo operate under the assumption that tenant aliases are present.

-4. Run the demo scripts present in the 'Learning Modules' folder.
+5. Run the demo scripts present in the 'Learning Modules' folder.

 More information about the sample app and the associated tutorials is here: [https://aka.ms/sqldbsaastutorial](https://aka.ms/sqldbsaastutorial)